Will you have to pay your BBL back if you liquidate?

 Any business that was incorporated before the 1st of January 2019 had to use their actual turnover figures.
-This means you were able to apply for up to 25% of your company’s turnover, with a maximum amount of £50,000.
-This is something that has been misunderstood by many directors and if that is the case then you must speak up and be honest.
+This means you could apply for up to 25% of your company’s turnover, with a maximum amount of £50,000.
+This is something that has been misunderstood by many company directors, and if that is the case, then you must speak up and be honest.

-When a business becomes insolvent, you will likely have a list of creditors who are all owed money from your company.
-All of your creditors must be treated equally, you shouldn’t choose to pay one over another even if they are shouting the loudest, this can be labelled as a preference payment which could land you in trouble.
+When a business becomes insolvent, it will likely have a list of creditors who are all owed money from the limited company.
+All creditors must be treated equally, and you shouldn’t choose to pay one over another even if they are shouting the loudest, this can be labelled as a preference payment which could land you in trouble.

 Overdrawn directors loans